Sonora Northwest Mexico, Mexico Travel Guide

 Currency: Mexican Peso (MXN)

 Sonora has an arid desert climate, with hot summers and mild winters.
-Coastal areas are slightly more humid.
+Coastal areas are a bit more humid.

 Imagine waking to the vast, quiet expanse of the Sonoran Desert, where saguaro cacti stand like sentinels against a backdrop of distant mountains.
 Sonora features these powerful contrasts, a place where the desert meets the sea, and ancient traditions blend with modern life.

 This destination invites those seeking authentic experiences, outdoor adventure, and a taste of Mexico's robust northern culture.
-Anticipate wide-open spaces, warm hospitality, and unique flavors to this part of the country.
+Anticipate wide-open spaces, warm hospitality, and distinct tastes to this part of the nation.

 Explore unique ecosystems and dramatic natural beauty.